Techtonica/curriculum/react-js/styling-react.md

 ### Materials

-- [Video: Styling of React App in 3 different ways](https://www.youtube.com/watch?v=j5P9FHiBVNo) - Using external CSS, internal and CSS modules.
+- [Video: Styling of React App in 3 different ways](https://www.youtube.com/watch?v=j5P9FHiBVNo) - Using inline CSS, external CSS and CSS modules.
 - [Video: Bootstrap in React](https://www.youtube.com/watch?v=wdbzLi0tWq0) - Bootstrap in React can be used using CDN or by installing the package.

 ### Lesson